Black Lace: Later career (1987–2023)

 In 1995, Barton died as a result of a coach crash in Germany while touring with Smokie.

 Black Lace played one-off shows in 1996 at DJ conventions in Canada and Atlantic City, New Jersey, United States.
-They also released the Action Party and Best Of albums that year.
+They also released the Action Party and Best of albums that year.
 Gibb was presented with a special Agadoo guitar to celebrate the band's 20th anniversary, but he was also made bankrupt by the Inland Revenue.

 15 August 1997 was dubbed Agadoo Day.
-Black Lace played 20 shows in 24 hours in Manchester, London, Watford, Northampton, Sheffield, Barnsley, Wakefield and Leeds, finishing at the Frontier Club, Batley.
-The event raised over £25,000 for Marie Curie Cancer Care.
+Black Lace played twenty shows in 24 hours in Manchester, London, Watford, Northampton, Sheffield, Barnsley, Wakefield and Leeds, finishing at the Frontier Club, Batley.
+The event raised more than £25,000 for Marie Curie Cancer Care.
 Peugeot used "Agadoo" in a TV advertisement for the new 106 car, and Black Lace re-recorded the track, renaming it "Agadoo 106 mix", donating all their royalties to Marie Curie Cancer Care.
 The record spent a week in the UK chart.

-In 2001 Hopcraft was replaced by Camille Wagstaff, with this line-up releasing a cover of The Soca Boys' Dutch hit "Follow the Leader", a song which would become a Top 10 hit by Nigel & Marvin when remixed, as "Follow Da Leader", with the tune from Chocolate Puma's hit "I Wanna Be U".
+In 2001, Hopcraft was replaced by singers/dancers Katie and Camille, the latter the daughter of the band's manager John Wagstaff.
+This line-up released a cover of The Soca Boys' Dutch hit "Follow the Leader", a song which would become a Top 10 hit by Nigel & Marvin when remixed as "Follow Da Leader", with the tune from Chocolate Puma's hit "I Wanna Be U".

-In 2002, Colin Gibb took the Original Black Lace show to Tenerife, playing the now internationally famous 'party shows' in hotels and restaurants on the island, occasionally visiting the UK for TV appearances.
-Due to this, Flair Records launched a TV reality show in the style of The X Factor called Agadoo: The Search for the New Black Lace.
-The 4-episode show featured Gibb and manager John Wagstaff as the judges and was shown on ITV's regional Yorkshire TV service, with the winners releasing a version of Kool and the Gang's "Celebration" as their winners single.
+In 2002, Colin Gibb chose to end the official Black Lace and take his new act, dubbed "The Original Black Lace", to Tenerife, playing the now internationally famous "party shows" in hotels and restaurants on the island, occasionally visiting the UK for TV appearances.
+Because of this, Flair Records launched a TV reality show in the style of The X Factor called Agadoo: The Search for the New Black Lace.
+The 4-episode show featured Gibb and manager John Wagstaff as the judges, and was shown on ITV's regional Yorkshire TV service, with the winners, under the name "The New Black Lace", releasing a version of Kool and the Gang's "Celebration" as their winner's single.